 Q10, an optimization made by the Cell compiler clashes with the limitation of Java's object model.
 The same problem would not present itself when compiling to C/C++.
 In this specific case though, it could be solved with a more sophisticated analysis of the source code.

-Q12 is a special case: the cause of the bad performance is just a weird problem with string concatenation, that was discovered too late to be fixed in version 0.4.
+Q12 is a special case: the cause of the bad performance is just a weird problem with string concatenation, that will be fixed soon.
 C# is also significantly faster for

 Q11, but the reasons for that haven't been properly investigated yet.

 We can also run the same queries on the much smaller dataset that is the results of applying the updates described in the previous paragraph: